-Mathematica even lets you create hyperlinks from a graphic.
+The Wolfram Language even lets you create hyperlinks from a graphic.
 Clicking the disk here takes you to the homepage of Wolfram Research:

 By placing Dynamic in the appropriate position inside the Graphics expression, you can create a graphic that updates when the mouse pointer is moved inside the graphic.

 For example, move your mouse pointer over the frame here.
 The disk dynamically re-centers itself on your mouse pointer.
 MousePosition is used inside Dynamic to give the position of the mouse wherever it is moved: